MetaUrban: An Embodied AI Simulation Platform for Urban Micromobility: Introduction

 Based on MetaUrban, we construct a large-scale dataset, MetaUrban-12K, that includes 12,800 training scenes and 1,000 test scenes.
-We further create an unseen test set with 100 manually designed scenes to evaluate trained models' generalizability.
-Besides, we provide 30,000 steps of high-quality expert demonstrations by humans and well-trained agents to enable offline reinforcement learning and imitation learning research.
-We design point navigation and social navigation tasks as a pilot study using MetaUrban for embodied AI research and establish extensive baselines for Reinforcement Learning, Safe Reinforcement Learning, Offline Reinforcement Learning, and Imitation Learning.
-Experiments demonstrate that the generalizability and safety of the trained mobile agents can be substantially improved by the compositional nature of the simulated environments.
-We will make the simulator available to enable more research opportunities for the community and foster safe and trustworthy embodied AI in urban spaces.
+The mean area size is 20,000$m^2$, while the episode length is 410$m$ on average.
+As a pilot study, we introduce Point Navigation and Social Navigation, which are the two most fundamental tasks for mobile machines moving in urban spaces, as a starting point for AI-driven micromobility research.
+We build comprehensive benchmarks for these two tasks, in which we establish extensive baseline models, covering Reinforcement Learning, Safe Reinforcement Learning, Offline Reinforcement Learning, and Imitation Learning.
+Then, we make extensive evaluations across mobile machines to delve into the performance influence of varied mechanical structures (such as engine force, wheel friction, and wheelbase) on the learning and execution of AI policies.
+In the ablation study, we demonstrate that the compositional nature of the simulated environments can substantially improve the generalizability and safety of the trained mobile agents.
+We will make MetaUrban publicly available to enable more research opportunities for the community and foster safe and trustworthy embodied AI and micromobility in cities.